Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: The main result

-\begin{proof}[Proof of Theorem~\ref{thm-maingen}] Suppose for a contradiction that Theorem~\ref{thm-maingen} is false, and thus there exists a target $B=(G,S,C,f_0)$ such that $f_0$ does not extend to a $C$-coloring of $G$, i.e., $B$ is a counterexample.
-Choose $B$ with $s(B)$ lexicographically minimum, so that $B$ is a minimal counterexample.
+\begin{proof}[Proof of Theorem~\ref{thm-maingen}] Suppose for a contradiction that Theorem~\ref{thm-maingen} is false, and thus there exists a target $B=(G,S,C,\varphi_0)$ such that $\varphi_0$ does not extend to a $C$-coloring of $G$, i.e., $B$ is a counterexample.
+Choose such a counterexamle $B$ with $s(B)$ lexicographically minimum, so that $B$ is a minimal counterexample.

-Let us now assign the initial charge $c_0(v)=2\deg(v)-6$ to each vertex $v\in V(G)$ and $c_0(f)=|f|-6$ to each face $f$ of $G$.
+Let us now assign the initial charge $\ch_0(v)=2\deg(v)-6$ to each vertex $v\in V(G)$ and $\ch_0(f)=|f|-6$ to each face $f$ of $G$.
 By Euler's formula, the sum of the charges is $-12$.
-The charge is then redistributed according to the following rules: \begin{itemize} \item[(R1)] Each vertex incident with a non-outer face $f$ of length three sends $1$ to $f$. \item[(R2)] Each face of length at least $9$ incident with a vertex $v\not\in S$ of degree three that is contained in a triangle sends $1/2$ to $v$. \item[(R3)] Suppose that $v\in V(G)$ has degree at least $4$ and $v_1$, $v_2$, $v_3$, $v_4$ are consecutive neighbors of $v$ in order according to the drawing of $G$.
-If $v_1v_2\in E(G)$ and $v_3v_4\not\in E(G)$, then $v$ sends $1/2$ to the face whose boundary contains the path $v_2vv_3$. \item[(R4)] If $v\in S$ has degree two, then the non-outer face incident with $v$ sends $1/2$ to $v$. \end{itemize} This does not affect the total amount of the charge, and thus the sum of the charges is still $-12$.
-Let the resulting final charge be denoted by $c$.
+The charge is then redistributed according to the following rules: \begin{itemize} \item[(R1)] Each vertex incident with a non-outer face $f$ of length three sends $1$ to $f$. \item[(R2)] Each face of length at least $9$ sends $1/2$ to each incident light vertex. \item[(R3)] Let $v$ be a vertex of degree at least $4$ and let $f$ be a face of length at least $9$ incident with $v$.
+If $\deg(v)\ge 5$, then $v$ sends $1/2$ to $f$.
+If $\deg(v)=4$ and $v$ is incident with exactly one triangle $vxy$ and either the edge $vx$ or the edge $vy$ is incident with $f$, then $v$ also sends $1/2$ to $f$. \item[(R4)] If $v\in S$ has degree two, then the non-outer face incident with $v$ sends $1/2$ to $v$. \end{itemize} This does not affect the total amount of the charge, and thus the sum of the charges is still $-12$.
+Let the resulting final charge be denoted by $\ch$.
 Next, we discuss the final charge of vertices and faces of $G$.